New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Can I allow some tools but deny others with PolicyLayer?

 Yes.
 PolicyLayer policies operate at the tool level.
 You can allow read_file but deny execute_command, or allow both with different argument constraints.
-Policies are defined per-tool in YAML.
+Each tool gets Allow, Deny, Hide, or a custom rule in the visual policy builder.

 How does PolicyLayer handle tool argument validation?